Fashion Textiles BA (Hons)

 Please note, syllabus content indicated is provided as a guide.
 The content of the course may be subject to change in line with our Student Terms and Conditions for example, as required by external professional bodies or to improve the quality of the course.

-Our fashion facilities include: large and well-equipped pattern and production studios and workshops with industrial sewing machines, embroidery machines and specialist finishing machines.
+Our excellent facilities include: textiles print room facility with a fully equipped dye lab, traditional screen printing tables, fabric processing and cloth dyeing; digital textiles resource area; digital textile printers; large and well-equipped pattern and production studios and workshops with industrial sewing machines, embroidery machines and specialist finishing machines.

 We have strong industry connections with a range of leading organisations, including: